NeelayS/realtime_hand/README.md

     - ICNet
 - Add inference speed and accuracy tests for all models
 - Set up code tests using GitHub actions/Travis CI

+Gradual ToDos -

+- Ensure adherence to licenses of all open source cod references